citp/privacy-policy-historical/s/sa/sav/savings.com.md

 **Who is collecting your information
 **

-Your information is being collected solely by Estalea, the owner and operator of Savings.com.
-See the discussion under "With whom your information may be shared" below concerning the circumstances under which certain of your information may be disclosed to third parties.
+Unless otherwise noted, your information is being collected solely by Savings.com.
+See the Section titled "With whom your information may be shared" above concerning the circumstances under which certain of your information may be disclosed to third parties.

 **Changes to this privacy policy